desarrolla2/PollBundle/README.md

 PollBundle
 ==========

-# Poll bundle for Symfony2/Doctrine2
+# Poll Bundle for Symfony2/Doctrine2

 This bundle provides a poll feature for your web site.